What Is Biodegradable? Definition & Meaning in Packaging

 Biodegradable and compostable are often confused, but they are not interchangeable.

-• Biodegradable describes the potential to break down biologically, without defined timelines or outcomes.
+Biodegradable describes the potential to break down biologically, without defined timelines or performance requirements.

 Compostable materials are biodegradable, but most biodegradable materials are not compostable.